neh21/Krishi_Sahyog/README.md

 ## Challenges I ran into
 Developing robust anonymity features while ensuring usability and security posed significant challenges.
 Integrating authentication and authorization mechanisms seamlessly within the application was crucial to maintaining trust and reliability among users.
 Additionally, setting up an SMTP client to forward the reports to the authorities and follow up with them was challenging.

-## Accomplishments that I'm proud of
-I am proud to have created a platform that not only addresses the pressing issue of agricultural fraud but also empowers farmers with the tools and resources they need to protect themselves and their communities.
-The emphasis on anonymity and community-building fosters a supportive environment where farmers can share their experiences without fear.

 ## What I learned
 Through building KrishiSahyog, I gained valuable insights into the complexities of agricultural fraud and the specific challenges faced by farmers in reporting such incidents.
 I also deepened my understanding of developing secure and user-friendly web applications that cater to a diverse user base.